mtgjson/mtgjson-website/docs/data-models/card-token/index.md

 > ### type
 >
-> The type of the card as visible, including any supertypes and subtypes with a `-` delimiter if appropriate.
+> The type of the card as visible, including any supertypes and subtypes and are given a `-` delimiter if appropriate.
 >
 > - **Type:** `string`
 > - **Introduced:** `v4.0.0`